jasonhand/devopschampion/_posts/2020-02-25-Tracking-Incident-Details.md

 ---
-- title: "Tracking Incident Details"
+- title: "4.
+Tracking Incident Details"
 - summary: "Your systems are down!
 Customers are calling.
 Every moment counts.
 What do you do?"
 - toc: true
 - branch: master